Wednesday, March 13, 2024

 #5.
 WAS THIS STINE'S IDEA?

 I can't really think of where Stine got this idea fully from.
 I mean, I can't think of a major piece of media where a person is revealed to be a dog all along.
 Or at least done in this manner.
 I'll addendum if I find it.
 Maybe a bit from the original Teen Wolf movies with less of the werewolf vibe.
 But it definitely screams of Weed Stine, where his ideas feel like he's high on something when he comes up with it.
 And I do think this is one he came up with himself as it does have that vibe of classic era Goosebumps in its pacing and horror.
 But more importantly, it doesn't feel like it something that fits the normal outline.
 The parents not being oblivious is a dead giveaway to that.
-And an overall feels that we don't land in the same trappings that so many books fall into.
+And an overall feeling that we don't land in the same trappings that so many books fall into.
 It still has some pacing issues, but overall does a better job in its intentions than most Stine works.

 Like I said when I did one of these for Why I'm Afraid of Bees, this is what I wish Goosebumps was more like.
 Bizarre science fiction horror mixed with freaky situations mixed with just the right amount of grossness.
 You don't get a lot of cases of Stine really pulling out all the stops to make some of the greatest books out there.
 Most of that is the grind and the junk food mentality that much of the series does feel like.
 So it is a shame when you don't get something where you feel him not being half-assed.
 When Stine uses his whole ass, sometimes his ideas can be creative.
 Though more often than not, it's the puberty allegory or a really lame misdirect, or YOU FINISH THE STORY.
 And I can prove this was done right, because there was one well known case where the dogs all along twist was a mess...